 Criteria for product research

-Selling price: How much do you want to sell your product for?
+How much do you want to sell your product for?
 Too low of a selling price and you may not have enough margin for profit after your costs.
-Too high of a selling price means potentially higher manufacturing costs, which in turn require bigger budgets to support your product.
+Too high of a selling price means potentially higher manufacturing costs, which require bigger budgets to support your product.

 Typically, Jungle Scout recommends a price point of around $20-$50.
 This leaves room for profitability after selling and advertising fees, keeps manufacturing costs low, and places you in the “impulse purchase” range.
 This puts your product in an optimal position when starting out — customers are not always willing to purchase higher-priced products from unknown brands.